Search for anything...

 • Resume Printing Function: no worry to the immediate power outage or electric circuit error, Ender 3 has the ability to resume printing even after a power outage or lapse occurs, you can continue to print

-• Easy and Qucik Assembly: Creality Ender 3 3d printer, it is the most basic 3d printer model, which is easy to learn how to do the 3d printing.
-More students and beginners can easily start to work with it, it can help to improve your exercise hands-on skills.
-It comes with several assembled parts, you only need about 2 hours to assemble 20 nuts well
+• Creality Ender 3 3d printer, it is the most basic 3d printer model, more students and beginners can learn the 3d printer by this model, it can help to excercise your hands-on skills.
+It comes with several assembled parts, you need about 2 hours to assemble

 • Advanced Extruder Technology: Ender 3 upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable

-• Safety Protected Power Supply: Only needs 5 minutes for hot bed to reach 100 degree
+• Safety Protected Power Supply: Only needs 5 minutes for hot bed to reach 100 degree.
+Note: This Ender 3 3d printer just can print via sd card, or connect with the computer, it cant print via connecting with your phone

 • Strict Test: Strict testing for key components before delivery and supports available.
 Kindly remind, to make sure the printer can power on normally without power off automatically, please check the side of the power supply and see whether the power supply voltage is 115V?
 You can have a look at the side of the power supply to confirm this point